 (3) A faith-based organization may not use direct financial assistance from HUD to support or engage in any explicitly religious activities except where consistent with the Establishment Clause and any other applicable requirements.
 Such an organization also may not, in providing services funded by HUD, discriminate against a beneficiary or prospective program beneficiary on the basis of religion, religious belief, a refusal to hold a religious belief, or a refusal to attend or participate in a religious practice.

 B. Ineligible Applicants

 HUD does not award grants to individuals.
-In addition, HUD will not evaluate applications from ineligible applicants.
+Co-applicants or members of a consortium are not eligible applicants under this NOFO.